dgreene1/typeSafeJestSpy/README.md

 # typeSafeJestSpy
-Helps you write faster spies by automatically inferring the real implementation's type signature
+A very thing layer that helps you write faster spies by automatically inferring the real implementation's type signature

 # Why would you use this?